SETTLER'S TRAIL GOLDENS

 Hip Clearance A Grade

-us to introduce Charlie, the charming star of Waldo and Lola.
+Charlie, the charming star of Waldo and Lola.
 This delightful puppy has truly captured our affection!
-If you are seeking a loving companion to add to your family, we invite you to consider our upcoming litter.
-Please contact us to secure your place on our list the puppies are expected in April and will be ready for their new homes in June.
+If you are seeking a loving companion to add to your family, we invite you to consider our upcoming fall litter.
+Please contact us to secure your place on our list the .

 Personality: Intelligent, friendly, and devoted.